Fizi Territory: Babembe and Babuyu

 In 1997, these tensions erupted into open conflict in the Lulenge sector, centered around contested land rights and competing claims of indigeneity.
 The conflict is particularly acute in the Basikasingo groupement, where the Babuyu, who form the majority, assert ancestral ownership of the Lwama plain and claim that Babembe are recent arrivals, brought in during the 1950s under Belgian colonial policies to cultivate cotton.
 The Babuyu contend that the Lulenge sector should be annexed to Maniema Province as their ethnic homeland, a proposal strongly opposed by the Babembe.
 The Babuyu also argue that Babembe communities in the groupements of Basimimbi, Basombo, and Obekulu should recognize their authority and pay tributes as symbolic acknowledgment of Babuyu ownership of the land.
 Conversely, the Babembe reject these claims, asserting their equal indigeneity and emphasizing their demographic and educational ascendancy in the postcolonial period.
-By the late 20th century, Babembe held the majority of strategic positions in local administration, education, healthcare, and the palm oil economy in Lulenge.
+By the late 20th century, Babembe were the majority of strategic positions in local administration, education, healthcare, and the palm oil economy in Lulenge.
 They resisted any efforts to redefine administrative boundaries or to impose Babuyu leadership, viewing such moves as a regression to colonial power structures.
 They also opposed the colonial-era principle of rotating traditional authority, which they believed had been co-opted by the less-educated Babuyu minority to their detriment.
 These grievances culminated in a series of violent clashes in 1997 across several areas, including Bibwe, Kilembwe, Kimanu II, Kolo Maindombe, Kukwe, Penemende, and Sakya.
 The violence was further fueled by conflicting understandings of "ethnic" versus "state" territory, the politicization of ethnicity by local leaders, and historical resentments.
 The involvement of external actors, including Banyamulenge allies who encouraged the Babuyu to assert their rights in the face of perceived Babembe dominance, intensified the conflict.
 This led to the militarization of both sides, with the formation of Mayi-Mayi militias by the Babembe and "Audacious" militias by the Babuyu.